rokucommunity/rooibos/docs/index.md

 The full list of asserts can be found in the documentation  - [assertion reference](https://georgejecook.github.io/rooibos/module-BaseTestSuite.html)

 ## Understanding test output
-Rooibos reports test output in an easy to read hiearhchical manner.
+Rooibos reports test output in an easy to read hierarchical manner.

 <a name="readable-test-output"></a>
 Each test suite has it's own tree structure in the output, and in turn has branches for each group, then each test that was run.